TeroKeso/OS22/docs/dockerimages.md

    Write a Dockerfile to build a Docker image using Ubuntu.
 Include the MySQL database service in your image and push it to DockerHub.
 Tag the image as "username/ubuntu-git:1.1".

    `Note` : Sometimes Debian baced systems will try to prompt user interaction when installing packages.
-By adding `ENV DEBIAN_FRONTEND=nonintercative` you will tell to Ubuntu Apt to not prompt for user input and use the default option.
+By adding `ENV DEBIAN_FRONTEND=noninteractive` you will tell to Ubuntu Apt to not prompt for user input and use the default option.

 2. **Task 2: Running and Verifying the Image**